Test Security for the Initial ELPAC

 It is the responsibility of each person participating in the administration of the Initial ELPAC to immediately report any violation or suspected violation of test security or confidentiality.
 The site ELPAC coordinator is responsible for immediately reporting any security violation to the LEA ELPAC coordinator.

-In the case of a student cheating, the test examiner must stop the cheating; however, the student may be allowed to complete the remainder of the test.
-After testing, the test examiner must notify the site ELPAC coordinator.
-Do not call the CDE or CalTAC to report student cheating.
+In the case of a student cheating, the TE must stop the cheating; however, the student may be allowed to complete the remainder of the test.
+After testing, the TE must notify the site ELPAC coordinator.
+Do not call the CDE or the LEA Success Agent to report student cheating.
 The LEA ELPAC coordinator or site ELPAC coordinator must, instead, report an incident using the STAIRS/Appeals process.

-Test examiners and site ELPAC coordinators or other individuals who have witnessed, been informed of, or suspect the possibility of a test security incident that could potentially affect the integrity of the assessments or the data should review the information in the subsections Identifying Testing Irregularities, Improprieties, and Breaches of this manual; and then refer to the CAASPP and ELPAC Security Incidents and Appeals Procedure Guide for additional instructions.
-Note that only LEA ELPAC coordinators and site ELPAC coordinators may report the incident using the STAIRS/Appeals process and, if directed, an Appeal.
+TEs and site ELPAC coordinators or other individuals who have witnessed, been informed of, or suspect the possibility of a test security incident that could potentially affect validity of inferences from test results or the integrity of the assessments or the data, should review the information in the Identifying Testing Improprieties, Irregularities, and Breaches subsection of this manual; and then refer to the CAASPP and ELPAC Security Incidents and Appeals Procedure Guide web document for additional instructions.
+Note that only LEA ELPAC coordinators and site ELPAC coordinators may report the incident using the STAIRS/Appeals process and, if directed, file an Appeal.